typedwires/nn_mnist/README.md

 To train my neural network, I used the dataset available at http://www.pjreddie.com/media/files/mnist_train.csv which contains 60,000 images.
 I used approximately 50,000 images from this dataset to train my NN.
 The test dataset contains 10,000 records.
 After five epochs of training, the model achieved an accuracy of about 95%.

-I implemented additional functionality to preserve the network's weights and subsequently integrate them into another network.
+I implemented additional functionality to preserve the network's weights and subsequently integrated them into another network.
 By testing this feature on a new neural net, I successfully attained the same level of accuracy as the original neural net.

 **Architecture details**: